Dining Plan Petition

 Dining Plan requirement:

-- All first-year students who live in university residence halls (including Aron Residence) are required to enroll in Unlimited, TU 15, or Kosher dining plan.
+· All first-year students who live in university residence halls are required to enroll in Unlimited, TU 15 or Kosher dining plan.

-Petitions are considered by the Dining Plan Petition Committee only for a well-documented extraordinary circumstance, meaning a medical, religious, or financial reason that Tulane University or Tulane University Dining Services cannot reasonably manage.
+Petitions are considered by the Dining Plan Petition Committee only for a well-documented extraordinary circumstance, meaning a medical (including disabilities protected under the ADA), religious, or financial reason that Tulane University or Tulane University Dining Services cannot reasonably manage.

 A student making a request to be released from the dining plan is asking for an exception.
 An approval of the petition is not automatic.
 Approved dining plan petitions are generally effective for the full academic year and must be resubmitted before the beginning of the fall semester each year unless otherwise specified by the Dining Plan Petition Committee.
 All information submitted is confidential but may be reviewed by the committee members and authorized university representative(s).

 Tulane University Dining Services has a long history of adequately serving students with allergies to gluten, wheat, soy, shellfish, dairy, eggs, peanuts, and tree nuts (including nut oils) as well as accommodating vegetarian and vegan dietary preferences.
-For this reason, petition for release from the dining plan is not typically warranted.
-Please visit the Meet the Dietitian page for more information about special dietary needs and Simplified.
-If you believce your diet cannot be adequately managed through Dining Services after reviewing this information, please submit a dining plan petition and a meeting with a Tulane University Dining Services representation (including the Campus Dietitian and/or Executive Chef) will be arranged.
+For this reason, petitioning for release from the dining plan is not typically warranted.
+Please visit the Special for more information. and Simple Servings page If you believe your diet cannot be adequately managed through Dining Services after reviewing this information, please submit a dining plan petition and a meeting with a Tulane University Dining Services representative (including the Campus Dietitian and/or Executive Chef) will be arranged.
 The petition process requires Tulane University Dining Services to provide a written recommendation to the Dining Plan Petition Committee regarding how your dietary restrictions can or cannot be managed after meeting with you and considering the medical documentation provided.